 1 – Michel Sardou – Les lacs du Connemara (1981)

 Number one song to sing with your friends when you are wasting.
 I am pretty sure that the Irish people did not know that the drunk French are singing about the lakes of Connemara.
-I can add the song “Être une femme” which is pretty famous too.
+I can add the song “Être une femme” which is a pretty famous French song too.

 An interesting fact, on November 25, 2011, for the 30th anniversary of the song, Michel Sardou received “the keys of Connemara”.
 This honorary distinction was awarded to him by the Irish Ambassador to France, to celebrate the anniversary of this emblematic song and to thank the French music artist for this song, “which has done so much for Connemara and for Ireland in general”.